IvoLimmen/mi/README.md

 ## Installation

 Download and put into a 'bin' directory that is on your path.
+Depends on the GIT command line utility.

 ## Usage

 Run 'mi' in a directory of a maven project that contains changes.
-Will return the command to execute to build only what needed.
+Will return show the command (and executes) to build only what needed.

 ## Contributing